 Enjoy the magnificent views of the Himalayas

 We take an early morning flight to Lukla which is where all Everest treks begin.
 We meet the rest of our team in Lukla and start trekking from there.
 We walk on a trail that gradually descends to Cheplung village from where we get a glimpse of Mt.
-Khumbila, a sacred mountain which has never been climbed.
+Khumbila, a sacred mountain that has never been climbed.
 From here, we gradually descend until Phakding.
 Overnight in Phakding.

 Our trail passes through a pine forest and we continue our walk on the trail that goes north up the Benkar valley.
-We cross Dudh Koshi River and pass Chumoa and Monjo villages before reaching the entrance of the Everest National Park.
-Then after crossing a suspension bridge, we pass Jorsale village and walk alongside of the Dudh Koshi and Bhote Koshi rivers.
+We cross the Dudh Koshi River and pass Chumoa and Monjo villages before reaching the entrance of the Everest National Park.
+Then after crossing a suspension bridge, we pass Jorsale village and walk alongside the Dudh Koshi and Bhote Koshi rivers.
 We ascend on a steep trail and reach Namche Bazaar which is probably the biggest town in the Everest region.
 Overnight in Namche Bazaar.

 Today we’ll tour Namche Bazaar, which is the primary town of the Everest or Khumbu region and has government offices, ATMs, internet cafes, shops, restaurants, and a colorful market.
 We can hike-up to Sagarmatha National Park and enjoy the sunrise over the Himalayas including Mt.
 Everest, Lhotse, Nuptse, Ama Dablam, Thamserku, Kongde and so on.
 If we are interested in a day hike, we can trek to Khumjung village.
 Today we also visit the Hillary School and a monastery which houses a yeti scalp!
 Overnight in Namche Bazaar.